+and

-Transportation Disadvantaged Program Coordinating Board Grievance Committee 2009 N.W.
-67 Place, Suite A Gainesville, Florida 32653-1603
+Transportation Disadvantaged Program

+Coordinating Board Grievance Committee

+2009 N.W.
+67 Place, Suite A

+Gainesville, Florida 32653-1603

 The written request must include the name and address of the person who is requesting the hearing and a statement as to why his or her riding privileges should not be suspended.
 If the request is not received within ten (10) calendar days from the issue date of the suspension, then the suspension becomes effective ten (10) calendar days from the date of issue.
-Upon receipt of letter requesting the reconsideration hearing, the Grievance Committee shall hold a hearing within 30 working days.
-The North Central Florida Regional Planning Council will advise the person requesting the reconsideration hearing by return correspondence of the date, time and location of the hearing.
+Upon receipt of letter requesting the reconsideration hearing, a hearing shall be held within 10 working days.
+The North Central Florida Regional Planning Council will advise the person requesting the reconsideration hearing by return

 The person will be given the opportunity to present the reasons why they believe the suspension should not take place.
-The Gilchrist County Transportation Disadvantaged Coordinating Board Grievance Committee will make a recommendation whether or not to uphold the suspension.
+The Dixie County Transportation Disadvantaged Coordinating Board Grievance Committee will make a recommendation whether or not to uphold the suspension.
 A written statement of the recommendation shall be forwarded to the person requesting the hearing within two (2) working days after the hearing by the Grievance Committee.
 A written statement of the decision whether or not to uphold the suspension shall be forwarded by certified mail within two (2) working days by Suwannee River Economic Council to the person requesting the hearing.